 I keep thinking about it since that time, wondering, how this could be used to improve our social imagination.
-I believe I am good in understanding archetypes, I am not sure that applies to every autistic person but it may; archetypes are simplified personalities, aren’t they?
+I believe I am good at understanding archetypes, I am not sure that applies to every autistic person but it may; archetypes are simplified personalities, aren’t they?
 Maybe we should talk more about them.
 Let’s take a bully archetype for example.
 Would bully stop bullying you because you have diagnosis?
 No. Would he stop if you’re nice to him and do what he wants?
 Possibly, but only till the next time he wants something.

 How would that look?
 An example from not so long ago.
 A lady who was trying to get all the attention at a recent social event, asked me if my boyfriend works.